Chapter 6. Student Program of Studies

 6.7.3 The procedure for obtaining credit by petition is designed to meet the particular needs of individual students at the discretion of the instructor, and may not be used for groups or classes of students.
 (En 6 June 84)

-6.7.4 A student, during any regular term in which he or she is enrolled, may petition by the Registrar's deadline to obtain credit for a course which he or she would otherwise be eligible to take for credit on a regular basis.
-(En 6 June 84)
+6.7.4 A student, during any regular term in which they are enrolled, may petition by the Registrar's deadline to obtain credit for a course which the student would otherwise be eligible to take for credit on a regular basis.
+(En 6 June 84, 31 Aug 16)

 6.7.5 Effective for any student admitted fall 1984 and thereafter, no more than 15 credit hours of credit by petition may count toward the 180 credit hours required for graduation.
 A student's provost or provost’s designee may grant exceptions under unusual circumstances.
 (En 4 June 69; Am 25 May 77, 6 June 84, 12 Feb 92; EC 31 Aug 09)